-Priyan shoots with a Canon EOS 7D.
+Priyan shoots with a Canon EOS 6D Mk II.
 He currently uses four lenses: a Tamron 24-70mm f/2.8 Di VC USD, a Canon EF 50mm f/1.4 USM, a Canon EF 70-200mm f/2.8 USM and a Sigma 10mm f/2.8 EX DC Fisheye.
 As you may be able to guess from those wide apertures, he is a big fan of shooting using ambient light and dislikes flash guns.
 All Priyan’s photos at morgueFile can be freely used for commercial, public or personal projects.
-All he asks is that you inform him if you do wish to use his work.
+All he asks is that you let him know if you do use his work.

 I like his humorous writing style.
 Is he like that in real life?

 He tries.
 Unfortunately his sharp tongue occasionally cuts the roof of his mouth causing him to bleed profusely rather than delivering an appropriately witty comeback.

 Who are the main influences on his writing?